Twipped/twipped.com/posts/2018-08-24-cycle-dynamics.md

 - On days 1-6 I experience severe cases of gender and body dysphoria, and hightened depression.
 I become melancholy and my [Rejection Sensitive Dysphoria](https://www.additudemag.com/rejection-sensitive-dysphoria-how-to-treat-it-alongside-adhd/) becomes much easier to trigger.
 This is the time that I track as being my period, the difference in mental state is so stark that I can easilly recognize it day to day.
 My feminine voice will also be almost impossible to maintain on these days.
 I become very needy, and crave attention from my wife.
 My bowel movements become very sloppy (period poops), and I'll start retaining water (the bloating is fierce).
 I'll wait up each morning feeling very stiff, and my joints will hurt.
 - Days 7-12 I usually feel very blah.
 I'll have times of heightened dysmorphia where it becomes harder to see myself as feminine.
 My voice, again, fluctuates with that mental state.
 - Days 13-16, the ovulatory phase, have me riding high and happy.
 My gender euphoria goes through the roof, my body confidence is high, and all I ever see in the mirror is a woman.
 My movements and other behaviors become subtly more feminine (I'll notice my hips swing more when I walk, for example), and my voice feminisation is _perfect_ on these days.
 My libido also spikes and I find myself much more affectionate towards my wife.
-This has been echoed by other trans women I know as well, with others around them even commenting on how they seem really well put together and alive during this time.
+This has been echoed by other transfems I know as well, with others around them even commenting on how they seem really well put together and alive during this time.
 - Days 16-20 are simply normal; no significant behavior or mental shifts.
 - Day 21-22 will be another day of great body feels.
 My breasts will swell on this day, sometimes as much as 2 cup sizes, and my hips swing a little broader than usual.
 - Day 23 until the end of the cycle become increasingly tempestuous.
 I start to have mood swings and my emotional responses get stronger.
 I'll get cranky easier and find myself more susceptible to road rage, but I also feel very happy when I swing high.
 This lasts until day 28-31, when I'll suddenly crash into day 1 again.

 This pattern has now repeated four times since I identified my cycle using a period tracker application, and I strongly believe it was happening for months prior to my noticing it.
+(Some have asked what app I use; I'm currently using [Ovia](https://www.oviahealth.com/), but it's far from ideal.
+I've yet to find one that is actually good for trans women).

 My suspicion is that medical science is totally wrong about the reception of LH and FSH in humans, especially FSH.
 Many of the studies into the responses of these hormones by individual parts of the body are based on observations in mice and cows, which have completely different estrous cycles from humans and massively different brain structures.
 Given [the way that FSH fluctuates](https://en.wikiversity.org/wiki/WikiJournal_of_Medicine/Reference_ranges_for_estradiol,_progesterone,_luteinizing_hormone_and_follicle-stimulating_hormone_during_the_menstrual_cycle) over the course of a female reproductive cycle, and how those fluctuations line up with the symptoms we experience, the correlation is just too strong to be coincidence.

-Unfortunately, until somebody conducts a study of LH and FSH blood levels across trans women who experience period cycles, we can never really be sure.
+Unfortunately, until somebody conducts a study of LH and FSH blood levels of male-assigned individuals on estrogen therapy who experience period cycles, we can never really be sure.